 Thanks for making it this far!
 I hope you enjoyed this incredible tree as much as I did.

-Please check back soon, as I will be continuing our Central California Coast exploration by sharing with you our experience over at Surf Beach in Lompoc.
+Please check back soon, as I will continue our Central California Coast exploration by sharing with you our experience at Surf Beach in Lompoc.
 We did not see any great white sharks, but I always have many photos to share!